 - The provider has been bought out by another company

 - No contract was signed or the agreement has already expired

 Your Next IT Agreement

 Before leaving your provider, research the market to find a replacement that’s more suitable for your needs.
 Use your experience to study future agreements more carefully.
 Consider a firm that offers flexible contracts so that you can decide over time if you wish to have a long-term relationship with them.
-Here are some key essentials to look for in your next IT consulting contract:
+Here are some key essentials to look for in your next IT services contract:

 - Security that includes encryption and other modern protection

 - Basic server maintenance

 - 24/7 help desk support

 - IT infrastructure policies

 Once you find the provider that meets your specific requirements, be sure to ask a series of questions before committing to a contract.
 It’s best to have a clear understanding about what happens in the event of a disaster or damaged equipment.
 Find out what the skill level is of the support by asking about backgrounds and certifications.
 You should also be clear on how often maintenance is performed and if it involves downtime.
 The best providers will keep downtime to a minimum.